Developer-Autodesk/viewer-javascript-tutorial/README.md

 </pre>

 Note: If you copy the modified index.js file from the Step 3 folder in the tutorial [repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data), make sure you edit the defaultURN on line 18 to use the URN of the translated file you created at the beginning of the tutorial.

+You can also checkout the changes of this step from github by running following command if you have git installed:

+	git checkout workshop-viewer-customization-step3

 ### Step 4 – Testing the extension